peter1125/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Ph.D. candidate in the [Department of Sociology](https://sociology.osu.edu/) at The Ohio State University.
-I am a graduate affiliate for [Institute for Population Research (IPR)](https://ipr.osu.edu/) and an associate at the [Translational Data Analytics Institute (TDAI)](https://tdai.osu.edu/).
-I am also working as a GRA with NCACI (Nationwide Center for Advanced Consumer Insight), where I am gaining experience as a data scientist for [Nationwide](https://www.nationwide.com/).

-My advisor is [Sam Clark](http://www.samclark.net/) and I am also part of the [openVA](http://openva.net/) team.

-My research interest includes fertility, mortality, and inequality.
-I use methods that are broadly bound by computational social science to collect and analyze data for my research.
-Network analysis, NLP, machine learning, computer vision, and deep learning are some of the methods I am actively engaged with in my research.
+I am a Data Scientist at [Nationwide](https://www.nationwide.com/), where I conduct analysis and build predictive models.
+In May 2023, I graduated with a Ph.D.
+Sociology from [The Ohio State University]((https://sociology.osu.edu/)). where I was advised by [Sam Clark](http://www.samclark.net/).
+My dissertation was titled "Computational Social Science for Sociological Research}".
+I was also a part of the [openVA](http://openva.net/) team, where I developed software and tools for global health.

+Prior to graduate school, I worked as a Consultant and advised numerous MNEs on corporate sustainability as well as global business.

+I am currently based in Columbus, Ohio and enjoy playing tennis and golf in my free time.